 Formal responsibility for investment management of the Pension Fund is delegated to the Council's Pensions Investment Committee (PIC), which appoints and monitors external investment managers.
 Each investment manager has an individual performance target and benchmark tailored to balance the risk and return appropriate to the element of the Fund they manage.
-The investment managers also have to consider the PIC's views on socially responsible investments.
-Details of the Socially Responsible Investment policy are contained in the Investment Strategy Statement and published online (see web address below).
+The investment managers also consider the PIC's views on environmental, social and governance (ESG) factors.
+Details of the ESG factors are contained in the Investment Strategy Statement and published online (see web address below).